St. Augustine Trust Attorney

 What Makes a Trust Valid in Florida?

-A: Ensuring that a trust is valid means it must be properly structured.
+Ensuring that a trust is valid means it must be properly structured.
 This is one of the things that your lawyer is responsible for ensuring.
-Generally, the required parts for most trusts include:
+The required parts for most trusts include legal capacity to create the trust, intent to create a trust, a trustee designated to manage assets in the trust, beneficiaries of the assets in the trust, property placed within the trust, a document outlining the trust and conditions, and the trust must be notarized.

 Should I Choose a Will or a Trust?